WillCarbon/hydrogen/README.md

 ### Installation

-1. Clone the project from Github: `git clone <github url> themename`
+1. Clone the project from GitHub: `git clone <github url> themename`
 2. Install the dependencies: `npm install && npm run deploy`
 3. Set up a database and update the connection details in wp-config.php
 4. Set up a Valet instance, so the site can be accessed at: http://themename.localhost